-2. So What are WooCommerce Email Hooks?
+So What are WooCommerce Email Hooks?

-You need to keep in mind that hooks will let you add additional content but not modify the existing text.
+So you need to keep in mind that hooks will let you add additional content but not modify the existing text.
 If you want to modify the existing text, you will need to override the templates.

-WooCommerce doesn’t do a great job of listing out email-only actions and filters, but here are a few listed in the documentation:
+Basically, WooCommerce doesn’t do a great job of listing out email-only actions and filters, but here are a few listed in the documentation:

-a. woocommerce_email_header( $email_heading, $email ) hook is used to place the custom content just below the header.
+woocommerce_email_header( $email_heading, $email )is used to place the custom content just below the header.

-b. woocommerce_email_order_details( $order, $sent_to_admin, $plain_text, $email ) hook places the content below the header.
+woocommerce_email_order_details( $order, $sent_to_admin, $plain_text, $email )places the content below the header.

-c. woocommerce_email_before_order_table( $order, $sent_to_admin, $plain_text, $email )places the content above the order details table.
+woocommerce_email_before_order_table( $order, $sent_to_admin, $plain_text, $email )places the content above the order details table.

-d. woocommerce_order_item_meta_start( $item_id, $item, $order, $plain_text )places the content below the item name in the order table.
+woocommerce_order_item_meta_start( $item_id, $item, $order, $plain_text )places the content below the item name in the order table.
 This meta will be added first before any other meta.

-f. woocommerce_email_after_order_table( $order, $sent_to_admin, $plain_text, $email )places the content just below the order table.
+woocommerce_email_after_order_table( $order, $sent_to_admin, $plain_text, $email )places the content just below the order table.

-g. woocommerce_email_order_meta( $order, $sent_to_admin, $plain_text, $email )places the content after the order table and below the hook
+woocommerce_email_order_meta( $order, $sent_to_admin, $plain_text, $email )places the content after the order table and below the hook

-h. woocommerce_email_customer_details( $order, $sent_to_admin, $plain_text, $email ) hook places the content before the customer billing & shipping address.
+woocommerce_email_customer_details( $order, $sent_to_admin, $plain_text, $email )places the content before the customer billing & shipping address.

-i. woocommerce_email_footer( $email ) hook places the extra content just above the footer text.
+woocommerce_email_footer( $email )places the extra content just above the footer text.

 Here is an example of email hooks in a WooCommerce email.

-- Element “Email Heading” plays as the hook woocommerce_email_header
+- Element Email Heading plays as the hook

-- Element “Order Item” plays as the hook woocommerce_email_order_detail
+- Element Order Item plays as the hook

-- Element “Billing Shipping Address” plays as the hook woocommerce_email_customer_details
+- Element Billing Shipping Address plays as the hook

 And of course, YayMail provides more hooks than WooCommerce default hooks to meet all of your needs.
 All you have to do is drag and drop the elements into the suitable position, then modify the format.

 What’s more, in YayMail, you can add any types of additional content that you want for the hooks

-Let’s jump into the guideline on how to customize the hooks in YayMail
+Let’s jump into the guideline on how to customize the hooks in YayMail.

 Here I drag Hooks elements into two positions including before and after the order table.

 For example, in this step, I viewed order 132.
 We can see that it displays a Tracking Information form for the

 woocommerce_after_order_table hook?
 I tried it by using a third-party plugin which is B2BKing.

 After activating the B2BKing plugin, WooCommerce allows me to add a new payment method which is Purchase Order.
 I go to WooCommerce > Setting to enable the Purchase Order payment method.

 From now on, any customer buying products from your store can choose the Purchase Order payment method.
-Once they choose this method, they will be attached with a Purchase Order Number.
+Once they choose this method, they will be attached a Purchase Order Number.

-How does this information display in the email template?
-That is when the hook
+And how does this information displayed in the email template?
+This is when the hook

 Try out for free with us today.
-If you have any questions about WooCommerce email hooks and tips on optimizing it, don’t hesitate to drop a comment below.
+If you have any questions about WooCommerce email hooks and tips on optimizing them, don’t hesitate to drop a comment below.
 We will be there on your hacking growth journey.